hpc-gridware/clusterscheduler/doc/markdown/man/man1/qconf.md

 is not set then as default the vi(1) editor will be started.

 `Qconf` allows the use of the backslash, '\\', character at the end of a line to indicate that the next line is a continuation of the current line.
-When displaying settings, such as the output of one of the `-s*` options, `qconf` will break up long lines (lines greater than 80 characters) into smaller lines using backslash line continuation where possible.
+When displaying settings, such as the output of one of the `-s...` options, `qconf` will break up long lines (lines greater than 80 characters) into smaller lines using backslash line continuation where possible.
 Lines will only be broken up at commas or whitespace.
 This feature can be disabled by setting the *SGE_SINGLE_LINE* environment variable.